Think like a software tester.

 3. Why any software tester must think smart.

-4. Different types of thinking during software testing cycle.
+4. Different types of thinking during the software testing cycle.

 6. Defining a Problem and Focused Observation during software testing.

-7. Setting Goals and Brainstorming with Graphic Organizers before and during software testing.
-(Combine with brainwriting)
+7. Setting Goals and Brainstorming with Graphic Organizers before and during software testing (combined with brainwriting).

 8. Questioning tips.
 How to